dragosthealex/hackerLite/README.md

 HackerLite
 =====================

-This is a mobile app compatible with iOS, Android, mobile Web browsers and feature phones.
-Its purpose is to *help kids from developing countries to learn how to code*.
+This is a mobile app to *help kids from developing countries to learn how to code*.
+It is compatible with iOS, Android, mobile Web browsers and feature phones.

 A user can go through 10 basic programming lessons presented as a story and receive one programming puzzle every week.
 To do this, we created a minimalistic programing language called **LILO** and considered two constraints:

 * Phone's computer power
 * Phone's internet connection speed and quality